We ask you, humbly, to help us.

 of the latter had tried to kill themselves more than once.
 5

-It is important to realize that when these studies were made during the late 20th century, same-gender sexual behavior was despised by a large percentage of the population .
+It is important to realize that when the older studies were made during the late 20th century, same-gender sexual behavior was despised by a large percentage of the population .
 Such behavior was only legalized among adults by a U.S. Supreme Court decision for Lawrence v.
 Texas in 2003.
 Gay marriage (a.k.a. same-sex marriage) was only legalized by that court's decision for Obergefell v.
 Hodges in 2015.
 The majority of U.S. adults only started to approve of gay marriages in 2011.
 As of 2017, the same-sex marriage approval rate is slightly over 60%.
-Since rejection of such behavior increases with age in the U.S., approval of gay marriages and of same-gender sexual behavior is expected to continue to increase with time.
+Since rejection of such behavior increases with age in the U.S., approval of gay marriages and acceptance of same-gender sexual behavior is expected to continue to increase with time.
+Suicidal ideation and completion should drop over time in response.

 The following information sources were used to prepare and update the above